 The Committee confirms its view that North Carolina's priorities of achieving structural budgetary balance and rebuilding the State's reserve funds are strong evidence of financial stability and flexibility.
-The Committee also recognizes that past legislative action targeting an 8% level of reserves in the State's Budget Stabilization Fund (also known as the "Rainy Day Fund") should serve the State well in the event of future economic turndowns.
+The Committee also recognizes that past legislative action targeting an 8% level of reserves in the State's Budget Stabilization Fund (also known as the "Rainy Day Fund") should serve the State well in the event of future economic downturns and that recently the Rainy Day Fund has begun to be replenished after being severely depleted during the recession.